HSSangha/Letter_Classification/README.md

 ## What we learned

 We looked at different classification and clustering machine leaning algorithms.
-We leanred that
+We leanred that Classifcation algorithm are better performing to identify patterns in dataset.
+A reason for this is the availabity of labeled data.
+Clustering models becomes difficult to train as the model doesn't know if the clutering is assigning cluster properly.
+Another issue arises in Clustering model when number of clusters needed are not known.

 ## Class Exercise